AcubeSAT/ccsds-space-data-link-protocols/README.md

 For more information refer to
 the [wiki](https://gitlab.com/groups/acubesat/comms/-/wikis/CCSDS-Data-Link-Layer) (WIP).

-(Note: There is no planned support for SDLS)
+(Note: There is limited support for SDLS, in the form of 40-bit HMAC authentication for the TC Data Link)